Ry-F3/BorgLite/README.md

 ### **Game Flow and User Interaction**

 The game follows a loop structure to provide a continuous gameplay experience.
-The main game loop allows the player to choose actions and interact with the game world until specific conditions are met (e.g., the player's health reaches zero or the player chooses to quit).
+The main game loop allows the player to choose actions and interact with the game world until specific conditions are met (e.g. if the player's health reaches zero or the player chooses to quit).

 The game utilizes user input prompts and displayed messages to interact with the player.
 This is achieved using the <code>input()</code> and <code>print()</code> functions.
 The <code>type_text()</code> function is introduced to add a typewriter effect to the displayed messages for a better user experience.
 Not only that but it adds to the retro experience of the game.